Confirmation of Acceptance for Studies (CAS)

 For further guidance on this matter, contact ImmigrationAdvice@Kingston.ac.uk.

 The Graduate Route is only open to those who have successfully completed their course and who have valid Student Route permission when they apply.
-The qualification must be fully awarded before you can apply.
+You must be fully awarded before you can apply.
 Therefore, if you are required to use your extant leave to complete failed modules, you may not have enough time left on your visa to apply for the Graduate Route.

 Whether you are still eligible will depend on your individual circumstances.
-For more information, please contact the immigration advice team on immigrationadvice@kingston.ac.uk.
+For more information, contact the immigration advice team on immigrationadvice@kingston.ac.uk.

 Read the full requirements of the Graduate Route on the UKCISA website.